Karim-Anwar/skills-github-pages/index.md

 ---
 title: Welcome to my blog

-This is my attempt to use pages in GitHub, for personal website deployment.
+block: This is my attempt to use pages in GitHub, for personal website deployment.
 ---